Ticket Definitions v3: Sample Use Cases & Flows

 1. Call Get Ticket Definition and retrieve either:

-• The salesDetails.unsoldCount and fixedPrice.value values (for fixedPrice pricing method).
+• The salesDetails.unsoldCount and fixedPrice.value values, for a fixedPrice pricing method.

-• The salesDetails.unsoldCount and pricingOptions.optionDetails.price.value field values (for optionalPrice pricing method).
+• The salesDetails.unsoldCount and pricingOptions.optionDetails.price.value values, for an optionalPrice pricing method.

-1. Pass these retrieved values in your app to initialize the counter on your website, displaying the number of available tickets at the specified price.
+1. Pass these retrieved values to initialize the counter on a website, displaying the number of available tickets at the specified price.

-2. On an ongoing basis, listen for each new ticket purchase using the Order Confirmed Webhook.
+2. On an ongoing basis, use Order Confirmed to listen for each new ticket purchase.

-3. When the webhook is triggered, you'll receive an order in the payload.
+3. When the Order Confirmed is triggered, you'll receive an order.
 Retrieve the ticketDefinitionId value from the event data.

-4. Send the extracted ticketDefinitionId value to your site and compare it with the ticket definition ID for which the counter is set.
+4. Send the extracted ticketDefinitionId value to a site and compare it with the ticket definition ID for which the counter is set.
 If they match, call Get Ticket Definition again to retrieve the updated salesDetails.unsoldCount value.
-Send this new decreased value to your website to update the ticket counter.
+Send this new decreased value to update the ticket counter.

 Sync ticket definitions with an external ticketing system